-The practice of Lesson Study, a peer-topeer in-service teacher learning method, did not scale across Zambia overnight.
-It took a step-by-step approach over 10 years to cover all 10 provinces.
-The expansion of Lesson Study closely followed and aligned with the government's policies for continuing professional development for teachers.
-The gradual scaling expansion allowed the program to continuously refine its implementation strategies.
-Similarly, by gradually expanding Lesson Study across the country, the Zambian government could observe its impact, such as improved math and science pass rates, before incorporating the method within its national development plans.157 JICA has remained a constant partner throughout these 10 years.
+The practice of Lesson Study, a peer-topeer in-service teacher learning method, In the Quality Education in Developing did not scale across Zambia overnight.
+It Countries initiative, the Bill and Melinda took a step-by-step approach over 10 years Gates and Hewlett foundations pooled to cover all 10 provinces.
+The expansion resources and were willing to invest a of Lesson Study closely followed and substantial amount of long-term funding aligned with the government's policies for for something they believed would have continuing professional development for a significant impact on learning.
+Pratham teachers.
+The gradual scaling expansion responded with a proposal that outlined allowed the program to continuously refine the first generation of Read India.
+It was its implementation strategies.
+Similarly, by appropriate for a number of reasons, gradually expanding Lesson Study across including its ambition to go "for all of the country, the Zambian government could India."158 This support lasted more than observe its impact, such as improved math eight years. and science pass rates, before incorporating A long-term commitment is behind Room to Read's requirement that it must first raise funding for a minimum of three years before starting operations in a new country with full program implementation.
+The principle is that an effective program and commitments to communities and countries requires building networks and establishing roots without fear of the method within its national development plans.157 JICA has remained a constant partner throughout these 10 years.
 This longterm commitment and phased approach by all partners has been an important aspect to Lesson Study's success in Zambia.
 Aflatoun International supports partners in civil society organizations to start social and financial education programs to demonstrate the viability of its material within the education system and to kickstart the development of relevant content for the national context.
 It estimates that the average time between the start of such a program and work on curriculum integration to commence to be almost five years.

-Successful efforts at scaling learning interventions often benefited from long-term financial and technical support, as well as supportive policymakers and donors who understood the realities of what it would take to achieve the effort's desired impact.
+Successful efforts at scalina learning interventions often benefited from long-term financial and technical support, as well as supportive policymakers and donors who understood the realities of what it would take to achieve the effort's desired impact.